modmore/docs/en/02_ContentBlocks/v1.x/05_Input_Types/Images.md

 ### Media Source Override

-By default image fields will use the media source configured in the `contentblocks.image.source` [System Setting](../System_Settings).
+By default image fields will use the media source configured in the `contentblocks.image.source` [Configuration](../Configuration).
 By setting the Media Source Override you can choose a media source specific to this field.

 ### Directory

 The directory within the chosen media source where images get uploaded to.
-If the value is empty, it will fallback to the value of the `contentblocks.image.upload_path` [System Setting](../System_Settings).
+If the value is empty, it will fallback to the value of the `contentblocks.image.upload_path` [Configuration](../Configuration).

 Within the directory option (and the setting) it's possible to use the following placeholders.